Bella Hadid Dons Bikini And Super Bronzed Skin

 — ELLE Magazine (US) (@ELLEmagazine) August 5, 2018

-In May of 2018, Bella and The Weeknd were photographed kissing at the Cannes.
-The photos of the PDA sent fans of the couple on an emotion roller coaster as they begin to speculate a romance between the duo was brewing again.
+In May of 2018, Bella and The Weeknd were photographed kissing at Cannes.
+The photos of the PDA sent fans of the couple on an emotional roller coaster as they begin to speculate a romance between the duo was brewing again.

 Rumors became facts about a week ago when a source close to the couple confirmed to Entertainment News that they were dating again.

 “Abel realized once he started dating around, that he actually is still in love with Bella, and they reconnected,” the source explained to Entertainment News.

 This is not a false alarm. https://t.co/o8yWC07wXh